'It's not okay': Djokovic fiasco enrages Serbs

 Djokovic's fate remains uncertain with his deportation order pending after winning a temporary reprieve Thursday.

 "Thank you to people around the world for your continuous support.
-I can feel it and it is greatly appreciated," the men's tennis world number one, who is in a detention facility in Melbourne awaiting an appeal, said on Instagram.
+I can feel it and it is greatly appreciated," the 34-year-old Djokovic, who is in a detention facility in Melbourne awaiting an appeal, said on Instagram.

 "It's a shame what is going on," said Dusan Stojic, a 67-year-old pensioner, who shed tears during a demonstration in Belgrade.